Avoid Spam: How Email Warm-Up and Verification Improve Deliverability

 -

 DKIM keys should be kept strong.
-It's helpful to rotate DKIM keys every once in a while for added security.
+It's helpful to rotate DKIM keys periodically for added security.

 -

-DMARC policies should be reviewed and adjusted based on mail flow and security needs.
+DMARC policies should be regularly reviewed and adjusted to align with mail flow and security needs.
 For new domains, start with a monitoring-only DMARC policy, then move to more strict actions after everything works as expected.

 Online tools to check authentication records can catch typos or missing information before sending real campaigns.